Yoast/developer/docs/features/blocks/breadcrumbs.md

 ### Changing the output wrapper element {#breadcrumb_output_wrapper}

 The `wpseo_breadcrumb_output_wrapper` allows changing the Yoast SEO breadcrumbs wrapper element.
 It is called with a default `span` value.
-The output should be an valid html element.
+The output should be an valid HTML element.
 An example:

 ```php
 add_filter( 'wpseo_breadcrumb_output_wrapper', [ $this, 'replace_breadcrumb_wrapper' ] );